devonestes/personal-website/_posts/2017-09-02-insurance.md

 call up and get insurance for the impending disaster.
 In software, you can. **You don't need the insurance.** Take advantage of this fact to avoid premature complexity and make changes only at the last minute.
 Hold on to simplicity until something rips it from your hand.
-Fight valliently against abstraction until it finally begs to be there.
+Fight valiantly against abstraction until it finally begs to be there.
 We don't need existing abstractions to feel good about our code - we should instead rely on our faith in our ability to make abstractions when needed to feel prepared for any disaster that might come